 St. John Hall, Room B26

-Applicants for the M.A. in Theology and Religious Studies normally must have a bachelor’s degree which includes 24 credits in theology, philosophy, or related subjects, and an overall B (3.0) average in their undergraduate studies.
+Applicants for the M.A. in Theology normally must have a bachelor’s degree which includes 24 credits in theology, philosophy, or related subjects, and an overall B (3.0) average in their undergraduate studies.
 Any deficiencies in preparation may require you to take supplementary course work as a condition for admission, as determined by the department.

 We also require: